OctopusDeploy/docs/docs/api-and-integration/tfs-azure-devops/using-octopus-extension/index.md

 :::warning
 **Octopack and .NET Core**
-Octopack is not supported for .NET Core and we suggest using the VSTS extensions instead.
+Octopack is not supported for .NET Core and we suggest using the Azure DevOps extensions instead.
 :::

 ![](/docs/images/3048587/3278377.png "width=500")